South Africa national soccer team: Home stadiums

+Kits and crest

+Throughout the years, Bafana Bafana has employed multiple logos to represent the team.
+Notably, they often utilise two primary logos simultaneously on their jerseys.

+Protea Emblem

+The prominent Protea emblem, a national symbol of South Africa, particularly in the post-apartheid era, graces the right side of the jersey.
+This signifies the team's connection to the broader South African sporting landscape.

+South African Football Association (SAFA) Badge

+Located on the left side of the jersey, the SAFA badge typically features a star above it, commemorating the team's triumph in the 1996 Africa Cup of Nations.

+Tertiary Emblem

+A less frequently used yet noteworthy emblem was introduced approximately a decade ago.
+This distinctive logo depicts two stars embodied as footballers on the pitch, offering a symbolic representation of the team's aspirations and achievements.

 Sponsors

 When the team returned to international soccer in 1992, their kit was supplied by an Italian clothing company, Kappa.
 The team wore Kappa kits up to and during the 1998 FIFA World Cup.

 Following the 1998 World Cup, the kits for all South African national soccer teams were supplied by German sports apparel company Adidas.
 The sponsorship deal is believed to be worth Rs 14 million per year.
 Their contract with the South African Football Association ran until the end of 2010.

 On 7 June 2011, SAFA announced Puma as its new technical sponsor and unveiled Bafana Bafana's new kit.

 In October 2013, ABSA announced its resignation as a sponsor of SAFA and the South African national team as of the end of their contract in December 2013.
 This was followed a week later by the announcement from Puma, that they too would step down as technical sponsors of Bafana Bafana.

 From March 2014 until June 2020, the official kit provider was the American sporting apparel company Nike from the international friendly match against Brazil.

 Since June 2020, the official kit provider has been French sporting apparel company Le Coq Sportif.

 The team now has one main sponsor, Castle Lager, a brand owned by South African Breweries.
 Smaller sponsors and suppliers include Energade and Tsogo Sun Hotels.

 In 2022, Banxso became the official online trading partner for the team.